tagion/tagion/docs/gov/intro/jargonbusting.md

 ---
-sidebar_class_name: hidden
+sidebar_position: 4
+sidebar_label: 101: How Tagion works
 ---
-# Step-by-Step: How Tagion works
+# How Tagion works - step-by-step

 _written by [Decard](https://www.decard.io) - the stewardship company of the Tagion platform_